lbpoland/book/meta/canon.md

 Prayer as eavesdropping — Adam overhears the Bright One’s plans and prays silently.
 Prayer arises from overhearing and trust; it need not be formal to be effective.

 Work disrupts work — Rescuing a lamb will interrupt ploughing; mercy sometimes interrupts tasks.
 Life is not linear; obedience requires flexibility.

+Character Ledger Additions (Chapter 6)

+Ishah (Woman) — The second human, formed from Adam’s side and infused with God’s breath.
+She awakens curious, insightful, equal in image and authority.
+She delights in scent, texture, taste, and asks questions that reveal essence.
+She vows partnership with Adam and learns work and rest alongside him.

+Sinewiel (developed) — Angel of tendons and ligaments; assists in shaping the Woman by weaving sinews between bone and muscle; his role highlights connection and flexibility.
+He continues to teach healers about connection.

+Haemiel (developed) — Angel of blood and vessels; sings life through veins; his song shapes arteries and teaches healers about circulation.

+Neroli motif — Fragrance used during the Woman’s formation; signifies new beginnings and purity; watchers use it to mark passages of union and delight.

+Interlocking Spiral motif — New notation introduced by Kokabriel to signify unity with individuality; two spirals join at the centre, representing partnership without loss of self.

+Open Circle Union motif — Yomiel’s symbol of two circles overlapping with an open centre, representing unity that maintains space for individuality.

+Bone of Bone phrase — Adam’s poetic phrase recognising deep connection; recorded for future use in wedding rites and prayers about covenant.